 The MRO industry is continuously transforming.
-Aside from annual incremental advances in pricing and program adjustments, industry leaders in procurement are moving toward the outsourcing of the entire MRO supply chain.
-This will change the focus to the overall total cost of MRO.
+Aside from annual incremental advances in pricing and program adjustments, industry leaders in procurement have begun moving towards outsourcing entire MRO supply chains.
+This shift changes the focus to the overall total cost of MRO.
 A managed MRO program will help your business adjust and address these shifts as they come.